ArisenVendetta/LogViewer/README.md

 - **Auto-scroll** to the latest log entry or manual scrolling.
 - **Support for large log sizes** with configurable memory limits.
 - **Built-in commands** for exporting, clearing, and pausing logs.
+- **Custom Format Support**: Choose how you want your log display to look using pre-defined placeholders

 ---